Shilpa Rao: 2013–present: Lootera and Coke Studio

 After Anwar and The Train, she collaborated once again with Mithoon for 3G (2013), where she performed "Khalbali" alongside Arijit Singh.
 She was part of the song "Apna Bombay Talkies" from Bombay Talkies which celebrated the 100th year of Indian cinema and the beginning of a new era in modern cinema.
 In the song, the singers recorded for actors whom they generally do the playback singing for, and Rao dubbed for Sonam Kapoor and Deepika Padukone.
 She next featured along with Sreeram Chandra for Pritam-composed "Subhanallah" from Yeh Jawaani Hai Deewani.
-Her next release, "Manmarziyaan" from Trivedi's Lootera was widely acclaimed by critics; while Filmfare's Devesh Sharma complimented Rao's "wistful rendering" in the song, Mohar Basu from Koimoi mentioned that she is "flawless" in her part.
+Her next release, "Manmarziyaan" from Trivedi's Lootera was widely acclaimed by critics; while Filmfares Devesh Sharma complimented Rao's "wistful rendering" in the song, Mohar Basu from Koimoi mentioned that she is "flawless" in her part.
 Her last release of the year was Pritam's "Malang" from Dhoom 3 along with Siddharth Mahadevan.
 According to Rao, "Malang" is unique and sets itself apart from other tracks because of the blend of "high energy and a Sufi touch".

 Rao's first release of 2014 was Soumik Sen-composed "Gulaabi" from Gulaab Gang, followed by Vishal–Shekhar's "Meherbaan" from Bang Bang!.
 2015, started with "Thode Se Hum" from Badmashiyaan, composed by Bobby–Imran.
 According to The Times of India, Rao rendered a "quieter female version" of the song with as much "soulfulness" as Mohit Chauhan does in his version.
 Similar was the case in her next release, the reprise version of "Le Chal Mujhe" from NH10, where she tried a "low octave" kind of voice texture for the song.
 Initially recorded to be a duet between Chauhan, it was later released as a solo by the two, and received positive reviews from critics for separate versions.
 Rucha Sharma from Daily News and Analysis affirmed that, Rao in her version "managed to outshine two most sought after singers, Chauhan and Singh".
 In 2016, Rao became the second Indian singer after Sharmistha Chatterjee who appeared with Mekaal Hasan Band, to have the honour of singing in the critically acclaimed musical show Coke Studio Pakistan.
 Rao made her debut with the folk-song "Paar Chanaa De", that aired in the fourth episode of the ninth season.
 Composed by the band Noori, the song narrates the story of a folk-tale Sohni Mahiwal.
 Rao described the song as "a theatrical saga because the song has emotion, anxiousness, longing to meet your loved one and hope.
 It's a folk song and the words are very hard hitting."
 Upon release, "Paar Chanaa De" received positive reviews.
 Srikanth Prabhu of The Express Tribune said that the song is "very different and gracing perfection in its own way."
-Sharing the experience, she said that "[Coke Studio Pakistan] is a place where all the musicians are in an environment where they have their instruments, their space and the freedom to choose anything and convey it to the people in their own style; it's very powerful."
+Sharing the experience, she said that "Coke Studio Pakistan is a place where all the musicians are in an environment where they have their instruments, their space and the freedom to choose anything and convey it to the people in their own style; it's very powerful."